Areas of Interest & Expertise

 Publications and Writings

-- "Gender Disparity in Access to the Rwandan Mutual Heath Insurance Scheme: An analysis of early uptake of community based insurance", Feminist Economics, forthcoming 2015.
+- “Gender Disparity in Access to the Rwandan Mutual Heath Insurance Scheme”, Feminist Economics, Vol 22 (3), 2016.

-- "Decomposing Inequality & Poverty in Rwanda: The Role of Gender, Education, Wealth and Location," Development Southern Africa, 2015.
+- “Decomposing Inequality & Poverty in Rwanda: The Role of Gender, Education, Wealth and Location“, Development Southern Africa, Vol. 32(2) Jan 2015.

-- "By What Measure?
-Family Time Devoted to Children in the United States", co-authored with Nancy Folbre, Jayoung Yoon and Alison Fugli.
+- “By What Measure?
+Family Time Devoted to Children in the United States”, (with Nancy Folbre, Jayoung Yoon and Alison Fugli).
 Demography, Vol. 42(2) May 2005.